-“If you would like to unsubscribe from this newsletter, simply click here”
+“If you would like to unsubscribe from this newsletter, simply click here.”

 8. Test, test, test

-Before you send it out to all your fans/friends/followers you better test it out first.
-The thing is email clients are just like internet browsers, there’s lots of them and they all like/dislike different things. e.g. gmail refuses to show background images.
+Before you send it out to all your fans/friends/followers, it would be better if you tested it out first.
+The thing is, email clients are just like internet browsers; there are lots of them, and they all like/dislike different things. e.g. Gmail refuses to show background images.

 Ideally, you want to at least have accounts with Hotmail, Yahoo Mail, Gmail, and Outlook.
 These are the most popular clients, and if things look all right in them, chances are, it’ll be pretty bulletproof.
 However, if you want to get deeper and want more comprehensive testing, use a service like Litmus.